jackrosenthal/rubik-solver/doc/plan.md

 Dr. Rader has asked us to provide a similar rubric to the "classmate evaluation" rubric on the assignment page.
 Here is our proposed rubric:

-    (5) Program is functional (despite our team name) (5) Visual appeal of the program - 3D display functionality (20) Our Challenge - cube can be solved
-    (10) Random "set of problems" - equivalent to shuffling provides random cube
+    (10) Program is functional and does not break
+    (15) 3D Display
+    (10) Cube Scramble (randomly generates cube configuration) (5) Cube is solved when program stops rotating the cube